aptech/docs/docs/CR-getnamef.rst

     sex
     WT

-The above example assumes that the data set freqdata contains the variables: AGE, PAY, sex, WT.
+The above example assumes that the data set ``freqdata`` contains the variables: ``AGE, PAY, sex, WT``.
-Note the use of vartypef to determine the types of these variables.
+Note the use of :func:`vartypef` to determine the types of these variables.

 .. seealso:: Functions :func:`getname`, :func:`getHeaders`, :func:`indcv`, :func:`vartypef`